-All of the Palamina's exploration properties are located in Mexico and Peru, and are subject to those jurisdiction's laws.
+Palamina's material exploration property is located in Peru and are subject to those jurisdiction's laws.
 As such, Palamina's activities will be and may increasingly be exposed to various levels of political, economic and other risks and uncertainties.
-Palamina believes the present attitude of Mexico and Peru to foreign investment and resource exploration to be favourable, but investors should assess the political risks of investing in a foreign country.
+Palamina believes the present attitude of Peru to foreign investment and resource exploration to be favourable, but investors should assess the political risks of investing in a foreign country.
 These risks and uncertainties vary from country to country and include, but are not limited to: terrorism; hostage taking; military repression; fluctuations in currency exchange rates; high rates of inflation; labour unrest; the risks of war or civil unrest; expropriation and nationalization; renegotiation or nullification of existing concessions, licenses, permits and contracts; illegal mining; changes in taxation policies; and changing political conditions and governmental regulations, including changing environmental legislation.

-Mexico and Peru are working to develop greater political and economic stability.
-However, Mexico and Peru continue to experience heightened levels of political and economic instability due to regional geopolitical instability.
+Peru is working to develop greater political and economic stability.
+However, Peru continue to experience heightened levels of political and economic instability due to regional geopolitical instability.
 These conditions may be exacerbated by current global economic conditions.
 This instability may cause changes to existing governmental regulations affecting mineral exploration and mining activities, and exposes Palamina to various risks associated with emerging markets, and/or may have a material adverse effect on Palamina's plans, properties, business, financial condition and results.
 While Palamina intends to implement various controls relative to its operations, including controls ensuring compliance with the Corruption of Foreign Public Officials Act, there is no assurance that such controls will eliminate such risks.
-These controls in conjunction with future periodic site visits are anticipated to provide management with the necessary internal controls relative to the operations in Mexico and Peru.
-Palamina will also monitor the business and regulatory environment of Mexico and Peru in order to minimize the potential impact on costs and operations.
+These controls in conjunction with future periodic site visits are anticipated to provide management with the necessary internal controls relative to the operations in Peru.
+Palamina will also monitor the business and regulatory environment of Peru in order to minimize the potential impact on costs and operations.